Introduction to ADHD Diagnosis

 Sanctum is a private ADHD clinic that specialises in assessing and supporting individuals with ADHD, helping them understand their diagnosis and ways they can use their ADHD as a positive force in their life.
 We believe that ADHD can be your superpower and we have a carefully selected, multi-disciplinary team of experts on hand who understand the unique set of circumstances their clients face.

-If you would like to speak to Sanctum about obtaining an ADHD assessment, then you can get in touch here.
+If you would like to speak to Sanctum’s friendly team about obtaining an ADHD assessment or about ADHD treatment plans, please get in touch today!